sktomor/africa-internet-measurements/README.md

     width=140
   </img>
 </html>
-Thank you for your interest to join in joining this project.
-Welcome!
+Thank you for your interest in joining this project.
+Welcome! 🎊

 This README.md file explains the Broadband Perfomance and Internet Measurements in Africa, what inspired us to start and how you can get involved.
 <br><br><br><br><br>